Family-Based Immigrant Visas

 Yes.
 As a U.S. sponsor/petitioner, you must maintain your principal residence (also called domicile) in the United States, which is where you plan to live for the foreseeable future.
 Living in the U.S. is required for a U.S. sponsor to file the Affidavit of Support, with few exceptions.
 To learn more, review the Affidavit of Support (I-864 or I-864EZ) Instructions.

-If you filed a petition for your spouse and/or minor children when you were a lawful permanent resident (LPR), and you are now a U.S. citizen, you must upgrade the petition from family second preference (F2) to immediate relative (IR).
-You can do this by sending proof of your U.S. citizenship to the National Visa Center (NVC).
-You should send:
+If you filed a petition for your spouse and/or children when you were a lawful permanent resident (LPR) and you are now a U.S. citizen, the type of immigrant visa that your family members can receive will change.
+Click here for instructions on how to submit proof of naturalization to the National Visa Center (NVC).

 After USCIS approves the petition, it is sent to the National Visa Center (NVC).
 Once received, the NVC will assign a case number for the petition.
 For family preference immigrant visa cases, when an applicant’s priority date meets the most recent qualifying date, the NVC will instruct the applicant to complete Form DS-261, Choice of Address and Agent.
 (NOTE: If you already have an attorney, the NVC will not instruct you to complete Form DS-261.)
 The NVC will begin pre-processing the applicant’s case by providing the applicant and petitioner with instructions to submit the appropriate fees.
 After the appropriate fees are paid, the NVC will request that the applicant submit the necessary immigrant visa documents, including the Affidavit of Support, application forms, civil documents, and more.
 Learn more about National Visa Center visa case processing.